Don’t be the barrier in your business.

-Long term, your business cannot depend upon your presence, personality, skills, problems solving, or blood and sweat for its daily survival.
+Long term, your business cannot depend upon your presence, personality, skills, problem-solving, or blood and sweat for its daily survival.
 If so, your business is not working for you, you are working for your business.
 And as such, are a prisoner of it!
-Instead, you need to make a free, self-maintaining, money streaming machine.
+Instead, you need to make a free, self-maintaining, money-streaming machine.
 Rather than having the business be reliant on you, have the business be subject to the structure, procedures, frameworks, and individuals you have put in place.

 From the very first moment, or when you can, structure and work your business so you are NOT the most critical individual to its day by day activities.

-- Work to not be hands-on with each activity work or a technical specialist.
+- Work to not be hands-on with each activity; be more of a technical specialist.